nim-lang/Nim/doc/manual.rst

 --------------------

-``nimvm`` is a special symbol, that may be used as expression of ``when nimvm`` statement to differentiate execution path between runtime and compile time.
+``nimvm`` is a special symbol, that may be used as expression of ``when nimvm`` statement to differentiate execution path between compile time and the executable.

 Example:

 .. code-block:: nim
   proc someProcThatMayRunInCompileTime(): bool =
     when nimvm:
-      # This code executes at compile time
+      # This branch is taken at compile time.
       result = true
     else:
-      # This code executes at runtime
+      # This branch is taken in the executable.
       result = false
   const ctValue = someProcThatMayRunInCompileTime() let rtValue = someProcThatMayRunInCompileTime()